vedph/cadmus-codicology-shell/README.md

 1. `npm run build-all`
 2. `ng build`
 3. `docker build . -t vedph2020/cadmus-codicology-shell:1.0.0 -t vedph2020/cadmus-codicology-shell:latest` (replace with the current version).

+## Shell Architecture

+- each part is a library named after it following the pattern `cadmus-part-codicology-<PARTNAME>`.
+- a pages library `cadmus-part-codicology-pg` imports all these libraries and provides routing.